Allocation of national e-infrastructure resources in 2020.2

-The current Resource Allocation Committee has recently had their biannual allocation meeting, discussing the scientific merit of the incoming research applications for period 2020.1.
+The current Resource Allocation Committee, with three new members, has recently had their biannual allocation meeting, discussing the scientific merit of the incoming research applications for period 2020.2.

-Nearly 365 million CPU-hours have been allocated to about 300 different research projects, while more than 100 projects have received nearly 10.5 PB in total on the national e-infrastructure resources for HPC and scientific data.
-In addition, xxx has been allocated to projects in need for sensitive data.
+Nearly 477 million CPU-hours have been allocated to about 300 different research projects, while more than 100 projects have received nearly 11 PB in total on the national e-infrastructure resources for HPC and scientific data.
+In addition, around 1.3 PB and 4.8 million CPU-hours have been allocated to projects in need of services for sensitive data.

-The newly installed HPC-machine Betzy will be put through its final stages of acceptance testing shortly after Easter.
+The newly installed HPC-machine Betzy is currently going through its final stages of acceptance testing, unfortunately delayed by the Covid-19-pandemic.

 Betzy, in particular designed for highly parallel computing research applications, has, with its 172 032 cores, a theoretical computing capacity of approximately 1,5 billion CPU-hours per year.

-All projects being moved to another system will have a quota on their old and new systems for an overlapping time period to ensure a smooth migration.
-All projects migrating to another platform will be informed in due time before migration is about to start.
+All projects being moved to another system will have a quota on both their old and new systems for an overlapping time period to ensure a smooth migration.

 No further NIRD expansion